robbi-blechdose/KeyCraft/README.md

 Finally, you can compile the project with `make`.
 `make debug` creates a debug build for linux.
 `make TARGET=funkey` creates a FunKey build.
-`make oclean` cleans up object files.
+`make clean` cleans up build artifacts.
 Required before switching between linux and FunKey builds.
 `./package.sh` combines several commands to create a ready-to-go OPK file for the FunKey.